dannyhope/uxbrighton/_posts/2022-09-13-mentorship-meet-up.md

 ---
 Whether you're a mentor, mentee or just want to chat with the UX community about mentorship, join us at the Lord Nelson Inn on Tuesday 13th September at 7 pm.

 Use this time to network, have a drink, meet new people, learm more about mentorship and find out more about our closing party at the end of the program!

+Find us on the top deck at the Lord Nelson Inn! 🏴‍☠️